Study Finds Women-Authored Research Papers Spend More Time Under Review

 “Women are underrepresented in academia, especially in STEM fields and senior positions, which seems to be due to women having to face more obstacles than their male peers throughout their careers,” said lead author David Alvarez-Ponce, associate professor of biology at the University of Nevada, Reno.
 “Our analyses contribute to documenting one of these obstacles.”

-While the longer review period for women-authored articles was found in most biomedical fields, there were several disciplines were the trend was reversed, including biology and women’s health.
+While the longer review period for women-authored articles was found in most biomedical fields, there were several disciplines in which the trend was reversed, including biology and women’s health.

 “This gives us hope that the gender gap in review times can be reduced in the future,” said Dr. Alvarez-Ponce.
 “We can learn from those fields in which female researchers don’t experience longer review times and try to export the good aspects of their academic culture to other fields.”